-Writing Goals: How to Set the Right Goals for 2020
+Writing Goals: How to Set Meaningful Goals for 2022 That You Can Manage and Achieve

 As You’re Doing This, Consider ALL Areas of Your Life

-We often focus only on one area of our lives when we brainstorm like this, especially our goals for our professional lives.
+We often focus on one area of our lives when brainstorming goals in this way, especially when thinking about goals that govern our professional lives.
+(Day and night jobs.)

 However, you are a whole person.
+Writing is probably a big part of what makes you, you, but neglecting those other parts will be damaging.

 If you succeed in one area of life but fail in all the rest, you’ll be miserable.
 That’s why it’s so important to spend time dreaming about what you want in all areas of your life.

+The four major areas of your (writer’s) life that you need to respect include:

 - Work.
 What do you want to experience, accomplish, and quit in your work?